text-mask/text-mask/componentDocumentation.md

 Any valid regular expressions should work.

+Note: it is possible to set the mask to `false` to disable masking completely.

 ### `mask` function

 You can also pass a function as the `mask`.
 The function will receive the user input at every